West Bengal: Mamata Banerjee’s govt drops three ministers

-West Bengal Chief Minister Mamata Banerjee on Tuesday dropped three ministers from her Cabinet, asking them to concentrate on TMC’s activities ahead of next year’s Lok Sabha polls.
-Those removed from the Cabinet are Backward Classes Welfare Minister Churamani Mahato, Tribal Development Minister James Kujur and Abani Joardar, who did not hold a portfolio.
-Joardar held the portfolio of correctional (jail) administration, refugee and rehabilitation till he faced health issues.
+Chief Minister Mamata Banerjee on Tuesday dropped three ministers from her Cabinet, asking them to concentrate on Trinamool Congress’ organisational work ahead of next year’s Lok Sabha elections.
+Those removed from the Cabinet are Backward Class Welfare Minister Churamani Mahato, Tribal Development Minister James Kujur and Abani Joardar, who did not hold a portfolio.
+Joardar earlier held the portfolio of correctional (jail) administration, refugee and rehabilitation until he faced some health issues.

-Party sources said Mahato and Kujur were dropped following the TMC’s poor show in their districts in the panchayat elections.
-Mahato is MLA from Gopiballavpur in Jhargram, where the BJP performed well in the rural polls.
-Similarly, the BJP performed well in James Kujur’s Kumargram constituency in Alipurduar.
+Party sources said Mahato and Kujur were dropped following the ruling Trinamool Congress’s poor performance in their respective districts during the panchayat elections.
+Mahato is an MLA from Gopiballavpur constituency in Jhargram, where BJP performed well in the rural polls.
+Similarly, the BJP performed strongly in James Kujur’s Kumargram constituency in Alipurduar.

-Sources said Mamata may announce new names for the vacant posts during the TMC’s core committee meeting on June 21.
+Sources further said Mamata may announce new names for the vacant ministerial posts during a core committee meeting of the party at Netaji Indoor Stadium on June 21.

 For all the latest India News, download Indian Express App